cloudogu/gitops-playground/docs/content-loader/content-loader.md

 **Properties**

-- `target` (required) Target repo, e.g. `namespace/name`
+- `target` (required) - target repo, e.g. `namespace/name`
 - `targetRef` - Git reference in `target` to which is pushed (branch or tag).
-  - If ref is a tag, targetRef is also treated as a tag.
+  - If `ref `is a tag,` targetRef` is also treated as a tag.
   - Exception:` targetRef` is a complete `ref `such as `refs/heads/my-branch` or `refs/tags/my-tag`.
   - If` targetRef` is empty, the source `ref `is used by default.
 - `path `- Folder within the content repo from which to copy
-- `templating `- If `true`, all `.ftl` files are rendered by [Freemarker](https://freemarker.apache.org/) before being pushed to the target ([see templating below](#templating)).
+- `templating `- If `true`, all `.ftl` files are rendered using [Freemarker](https://freemarker.apache.org/) before being pushed to `target` ([see templating](#templating)).

 ### `FOLDER_BASED`
-- Using the folder structure in the content repository, multiple repositories can be created in the target and initialized or expanded using `COPY`.
+- Using the folder structure in the content repository, multiple repositories can be created in the target and initialized or extended using `COPY`.
-- Specifically: The top two directory levels of the repository determine the target repositories in the GOP.
+- That is, The top two directory levels of the repository determine the target repositories in GOP.
 - Example: The contents of the `example-tenant/petclinic-plain` folder are pushed to the `gitops` repository in the `example-tenant` namespace.

 ![content-hooks-folder-based.png](content-hooks-folder-based.png)